bmstu-iu9/simple-refal-distrib/docs/3-basics.en.md

 > This section has alternative translations **one**, [two](3-basics.en-alt.md).

-We referred earlier to the functions in the right part of a sentence which are calculated somehow after a substitution of variables.
-Now it is time to specify, how exactly, because it is impossible to write effective programs and to execute debugging of programs on Refal-5λ without it.
+We have referred earlier to the functions in the right part of a sentence which are calculated somehow after a substitution of variables.
+Now it's time to clarify exactly how, because without this it is impossible to write effective programs and debug programs in Refal-5λ.

 It is said that the Refal program is executed by the _abstract refal-machine_ — the imaginary calculating machine that may understand the Refal syntax.
-This machine has two areas of memory: program field, storing all the definitions of functions of the program, and a view field, storing a current status of computation.
-The status of computation is described in the form of the _active expression_ – expression of the Refal language which contains activation brackets, but at the same time cannot contain variables.
+This machine has two areas of memory: program field, storing all the definitions of functions of the program, and a view field, storing the current status of computation.
+The status of computation is described as the active expression — the Refal expression which contains _activation brackets_, but at the same time cannot contain variables.

 Refal-maсhine executes the program step-by-step.
-Each step is an execution of the following sequence of actions.
+Each step is the execution of the following sequence of actions.

-1. Refal-maсhine finds in a view field the most left couple of activation brackets, such that doesn’t include other angle brackets in this call.
-This section of a view field is called primary active sub-expression.
+1. The Refal machine finds the leftmost pair of activation brackets in the field of view, one that does not include other angle brackets in this call.This section of a view field is called the primary active sub-expression.
-2. Refal-maсhine observes what is on the right of the left activation bracket : there should be the function name.
+2. The Refal-maсhine observes what is on the right of the left activation bracket : there should be the function name.
 If it is not there (language allows to write such a program), then the refal-machine stops with an error “recognition impossible”.
-3. Refal-maсhine finds function name in the program field.
-Function can be either written on Refal or built-in.
+3. The Refal-maсhine finds a function name in the program field.The function can either be written in Refal or built-in.
 If it is the built-in function – the refal-machine transfers control on the procedure in machine code implementing the logic of this function.
 If the function is written on Refal, the machine selects the first sentence of the function.
-4. If it is possible to choose such values of variables in the left part of the current sentence that it might become the function argument, then the point 5 is implemented.
+4. If it is possible to choose such values of variables in the left part of the current sentence that it might become the function argument, then the point 5 has been implemented.
 Otherwise, the following sentence is selected and point 4 repeats.
-If there are no sentences anymore, then the refal-machine stops with an error "recognition impossible".
+If there are no sentences anymore, then the refal-machine stops with the error "recognition impossible".
 5. The found values of variables are added to the right part of the current sentence.
-Refal-machine inserts received expression into the view field to the place of the primary active subexpression.
+The Refal-machine inserts received expression into the view field at the place of the primary active subexpression.
 6. If there are activation brackets in the view field, then the refal-machine executes the following step – returns to the point 1.
 Otherwise, the